 Rails and Rail Steel

-The basic requirement of rail steel is that it should be hard, wear resistant and crack resistant.
-This is achieved by steel composition and cooling of the hot rails.
-These properties of steel are achieved through control of carbon (C) and manganese (Mn) contents.
-Carbon content of rail steel can go up to a maximum of 0.82 % and manganese content up to a maximum of 1.7 %.
-The normal rails are made of steel containing 0.7 % C and 1 % Mn, which are called as C-Mn rail steel.
-From a strength perspective (ultimate tensile strength of 880 MPa or 90 Kg/ Sq mm), the C-Mn rail is popularly known as 90 UTS rail or Grade 880 rail.
-This grade of rail steel is also known as wear resistant grade.
+The properties of rail steel are achieved through control of carbon and manganese contents.
+Carbon content of rail steel can go upto a maximum of 0.82 % and manganese content upto a maximum of 1.7 %.
+The normal rails are made of steel containing 0.7 % carbon and 1 % manganese, which are called as carbon-manganese rail steel

-The fineness of the pearlite structure (inter lamellar spacing) of rail steel is controlled by the rate at which the hot rail cools.
-Heat treatment methods are available to control the cooling rates and control the microstructure which in turn controls the hardness and strength of the rail steel.
-Rails are to be free from internal cracks which are caused by hydrogen trapped in the molten metal as it cools.
+Nowadays, rails are mostly produced by continuous casting followed by immediate multi-stage process in the rolling mills.
+They are normally made of carbon-manganese steel composition with pearlitic or bainitic microstructure.
+Rails are to be free from internal cracks which are caused by hydrogen trapped in the liquid steel as it cools.
 Hydrogen needs removal either by vacuum degassing of the liquid steel before it is cast or by letting hot rails cool down very slowly.
-Rail steel should also be resistant to fatigue or surface cracking so that it can have a long fatigue life for this rail steel needs improved cleanliness.
+Rail steel is also to be resistant to fatigue or surface cracking so that it can have a long fatigue life.
+For this rail steel needs improved cleanliness.

 Rails not only wear but they break also.
 The inherent toughness of rail steel is poor as a result of the presence of the brittle carbide phase.
 Fracture can occur from relatively minor stress concentrating features inside the rail or on the surface due to the manufacturing defect or handling damage.
 The rail breakage has a high replacement cost and can be very disruptive to the railway network.